 COMBAT TRAINING

 Each of these abilities represents intensive training and practice in one or more specialized areas.
-As such, they are not considered powers for the purpose of imposing recharge penalties.
+They are passive abilities that are essentially "always on."
 A different combat training speciality may be selected as an additional stunt.

 Advanced Armor Training